GuanQunMu/GuanQunMu.com/index.md

 >Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM), Chinese Academy of Sciences (CAS), P. R. China
 March 2019 -- September 2020

   Applied by a laser with the rabi frequency, a two-level ion will continuously oscillate between the ground state and the excited state.
-One can achieve the quantum gate acting on a qubit by setting the rabi oscillation time, and this is called the rabi scan.
+One can achieve the quantum gate acting on a qubit by setting the rabi oscillation time, which is known as the Rabi scan.
 A control system is essential to do it.
-We used The ARTIQ, which was initiated by the Ion Storage Group at NIST, as the control system for our experiments.
+We used The **ARTIQ**, which was initiated by the Ion Storage Group at NIST, as the control system for our experiments.
 It integrates FPGA, AOM and DDS, and one can design the experiment through Python.

-  In our group, as the main developer of the control system based on Artiq, I designed functions such as Zeeman scan, Rabi scan, AWG controlling (to improve the fidelity of MS gates), spin-echo (to increase the t2 of qubits), and quantum Lock-in amplifier (for quantum sensing).
+  In our group, as the main developer of the control system based on Artiq, I designed functions such as **Zeeman scan**, **Rabi scan**, **AWG controlling** (to improve the fidelity of MS gates), **spin-echo** (to increase the t2 of qubits), and **quantum Lock-in amplifier** (for quantum sensing).
 In addition, to customize the experimental process, I redesigned the GUI in Python.

 <table border="0">
   <tr>